Please see Administrative Order 12.515.7-01/2022 and Supreme Court AOSC21-17-Amendment-3 in response to COVID-19.

 Specially set hearings of fifteen (15) and thirty (30) minutes are set ON-LINE and cannot be cancelled or continued by agreed order.
-Timeslots are in increments of fifteen (15) or thirty (30) minutes.
+Timeslots are in increments of thirty (30) minutes which you can use for fifteen (15) or thirty (30) minute hearings.
 Please note the following prior to scheduling on-line:

 The Motion must be filed with the Clerk prior to scheduling hearing.
 The date and time must be cleared with all parties prior to accepting the date on-line, and only one hearing per case per hearing day is allowed.
 A copy of the Notice of Hearing*, along with a courtesy copy of the Motion being scheduled (and, if a Motion to Dismiss, a copy of the operative Complaint) shall be forwarded to the Judge's office within five days of obtaining the hearing date, and must note the 5 rules listed below somewhere on the notice.**

 BE CAREFUL!
 Once a hearing is scheduled on-line, the JA cannot cancel it, move it, add to it, etc., FOR ANY REASON (i.e., oops, my attorney forgot to tell me he would be on vacation; I e-mailed opposing counsel and never heard back so I assumed the date was okay, but now I find out it's not.).
 If any changes need to be made to a scheduled hearing, a MOTION MUST BE FILED and SET FOR HEARING ON UNIFORM MOTION CALENDAR.